Timothy-Poole/PARALLEL_PROJECT/README.md

 ![3 CORE](./README_images/diag3.JPG)
 ![12 CORE](./README_images/diag12.JPG)

-Besides the there obvious difference in overall execution time, these graphs illustrate a clear trend.
+Besides their obvious difference in overall execution time, these graphs illustrate a clear trend.
 As you can see the sequential graph mostly appears to be a flat line from start to finish, which was entirely expected.
 However as the number of cores available increases the program as a whole executes in less time, but more interestingly 2 distinct zones appear. the first zone on the left side of each of the parallelized graphs appears flatter, while the right "hump" appears more densely packed.
-I choose the explain this phenomenon with an analogy.
-This program is like a piece of string and the length of that string when it is stretched out is akin to the total time it takes for the prgram to fully execute.
+I choose to explain this phenomenon with an analogy.
+This program is like a piece of string and the length of that string when it is stretched out is akin to the total time it takes for the program to fully execute.

+![3 CORE](./README_images/Pulling_String_Taunt.jpg)

 The string starts out like the sequential program and is layed out flat, but if you were to place you finger on both ends and push them closer together a rising hump would be created and the distance between the two ends of the string would be closer together.

+![3 CORE](./README_images/Pulling_String_Slack.jpg)

 The string rises higher off of the table it was previously pressed against.
-In this example the height of the string off of the table at any point along the table is analogous the % CPU power being used in the above graphs, and the distance between the two ends of the string represents the difference between when the program starts and finishes, essentially the execution time.
+In this example the height of the string off of the table at any point along the table is analogous to the % CPU power being used in the above graphs, and the distance between the two ends of the string represents the difference between when the program starts and finishes, essentially the execution time.

-![3 CORE](./README_images/Pulling_String_Taunt.jpg)
-![3 CORE](./README_images/Pulling_String_Slack.jpg)

-e.
-How did you test that the parallel version produced the exact same results as the original sequential version?

 ---
 ## OUTCOME